gunheehan/gunheehan/README.md

 ### Hi there 👋
 ## chick programmer

-Who Am I
+#Who Am I
--- 🌱 I’m currently learning C#, Unity programming and Statistics.
+- 🌱 I’m currently learning C#, Unity programming and Statistics.
 -
 <!--
 **gunheehan/gunheehan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.